 Basis Contract of sale Agreement to sell Transfer of property The property of the goods passes from the buyer to the seller.
 The transfer of property takes place at a future time or subject to certain conditions to be fulfilled.
-Type of contract It is an executed contract It is an executory contract Type of goods Sales takes place only for existing and specific goods.
+Type of contract It is an executed contract.
+It is an executory contract.
+Type of goods Sales takes place only for existing and specific goods.
 Future and contingent goods.
-Risk of loss If the goods are destroyed, the loss falls on the buyer despite the goods are in the possession of the seller.
-If the goods are destroyed, the loss falls on the seller despite the goods are in the possession of the buyer Breach of contract The seller can sue the buyer for price and for damages in case of breach by the buyer The seller can sue for damages only in case of breach by the buyer General and particular property It gives buyer to enjoy the goods as against the world at large including the seller It gives a right to the buyer against the seller to sue for damages Insolvency of the buyer In the absence of lien over the goods the seller is to return the goods to the Official receiver or assignee.
-He is entitled to get the dividend declared by the Official receiver which will be at the reduced rate.
-The seller is not bound to part with the goods until the price is paid to him.
-Insolvency of the seller The buyer, becoming the owner, is entitled to recover the same from the Official receiver or assignee The buyer cannot claim the goods but the dividend declared by the Official receiver or assignee.
+Risk of loss If the goods are destroyed, the loss falls on the buyer despite the goods are in the possession of the seller. loss falls on the seller despite the Breach of contract The seller can sue the buyer for price and for damages in case of breach by the buyer The seller can sue for damages only in case of breach by the buyer General and particular property It gives buyer to enjoy the goods as against the world at large including the seller It gives a right to the buyer against the seller to sue for damages Insolvency of the buyer The seller is not bound to part with the goods until the price is paid to him.
+Insolvency of the seller The buyer, becoming the owner, is entitled to recover the same from the Official receiver or assignee the goods but the dividend